waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mr. Fuji Rescued:** Rescued from Team Rocket; received POKé FLUTE.
 - **Celadon Gym:** Blocked by unresponsive trainers.
 - **Snorlax on Route 12:** Encounter seems bugged.
 Path is blocked even after waking it.
 The western pier is the correct path.

+## VI.
+Unverified Assumptions & Future Tests
+- **Snorlax on Route 12:** The encounter seems bugged or a red herring.
+The sprite disappeared after using the POKé FLUTE, but the path at (12, 37) remains blocked.
+The true path seems to be the western pier. **Hypothesis to Test:** Revisit this Snorlax after exploring the rest of the region to see if a different trigger is required.

+## VII.
+Agent Development Priorities
+- **`healing_route_planner_agent`:** Create an agent to find the most efficient path to a Pokémon Center using the WKG.
+This is a high priority due to SPARKY's critical condition.